alrevuelta/cONNXr/doc/01_Documentation.md

 };
 ```

+### Custom structures
+Since we are at a very early stage, structures are constantly evolving.
+Have a look to the code in order to know more.
+At some point we will also document them here.

 ## Protocol Buffers
 In order to convert from the ONNX interface defined in `onnx.proto`, the `protoc` library is used. `onnx` uses protocol buffers to serialize the models data.
 Note that `protobuf-c` is used to generate the `pb/onnx.pb-c.c` and `pb/onnx.pb-c.h`.
 Files are already provided, but you can generate it like this: